Do you think IIT Guwahati certified course can help you in your career?

 A basic and proven approach for converting data into secret code is the Caesar Cipher program in C. It offers a way to both encrypt and decode the given data.
 It seasonally switches the current character to a few characters.
 Since it is basic, it is simple to use and, hence, simple to crack.

-What is Caesar Cipher?
+What is the Caesar Cipher?

 Caeser shifted each letter of his message three positions right( change to 3rd next alphabet) to produce what could be called ciphertext.
 If the enemy somehow got the message, he will see the ciphertext instead of the true message.
 For example, in Caeser's message letter 'A' would become 'D,' letter 'B' would become 'E,' and the letter 'Y' becomes 'B.' Caser used the key as 3.
 However, a key can be altered while generating a cipher, and the same key must be used to decrypt it.